 Press the eco (economy) button to turn this feature on or off.
 The eco light in the instrument cluster will come on when engaged, and a Driver Information Center (DIC) message displays.
 See Fuel Economy Mode on page 9-29.

 Vehicle Features

 Infotainment System

-The base radio information is included in this manual.
-See the infotainment manual for information on the uplevel radios, audio players, phone, navigation system, and voice or speech recognition.
-There is also information on settings and downloadable applications (if equipped).
+See the infotainment manual for information on the radio, audio players, phone, and navigation system.
+It also includes information on settings.